dinkzilla/mdl-ext/README.md

 of the standard [HTML `<select>`] (https://developer.mozilla.org/en/docs/Web/HTML/Element/select) element.

 ## Notes
-To see the MDLEXT components in action, open the [demo/index.html](./demo/index.html) in a browser.
+To see the MDLEXT components in action, after download/clone/install, open the [demo/index.html](./demo/index.html) in a browser.
 You can also download or clone a demo project from here: https://github.com/leifoolsen/mdl-webpack - which also demonstrates how you can self host Font Roboto and Material Icons in your web application.